 Willis instructed the crew to sail to Singapore, an enquiry was held over the incident and cargo they were mean to delivery to Japan of Coal never reached these shores.
 It was emptied in Singapore whilst they awaited a new Captain.
 Another mistake in the journey of captains.

 The New Freight being cases of Kerosene oil, also known as Case Oil.
-Ships were meant to be ventilated and adapted to transport this type of cargo, but the Cutty Sark had not been designed for this and expenses were being kept low.
+Ships were meant to be ventilated and adapted to transport this cargo, but the Cutty Sark had not been designed for this and expenses were being kept low.
 The destination Samarang.
 Onto Madras with less stinking cargo Myro-bolanes, jaggery.
 In 1882 the ship made one of the best record trips and Wool passages.
 Cutty Sark was showing unrealised promise as a Wool racer and suited the nuances of this trade.
 The timing for its auction and cut-price sale season demanded an adaptable racing craft team that could meet these deadlines.
 For the first two Wool Runs Moore managed splendidly and set destiny as the next captain made ten more Wool passages.

 1883- 1895 Australian Wool Years